 The Five Operating Elements that Make Boards Effective

 For a Board to focus on risk, strategy and the role of the CEO it needs to have these five elements in place.
 Here’s how:

 Board Information: Information that informs the Board on risk, strategy and performance of the CEO.
 Think of the information your Board receives.
 How well does it help you understand the environmental and operational risks the organization is facing?
-Is it framed that way or do you have to interpret it?
-What more is required for you to be better informed?
+What is the iPhone equivalent threat in your business?
+Is it Amazon?
+How much does you Board understand about Amazon?
+What additional information is required for you to be better informed?

 Board Processes: Processes like Board meeting agendas help keep the Board focused on risk, strategy and performance of the CEO.
 If you look at your last Board meeting agenda, how much time was dedicated to the three elements of the Board’s role?
 If each of the agenda items had been reframed in the context of risk, strategy or CEO performance what would have disappeared from the agenda?
 What different questions would you have asked?